ReplicatAudio/ra-rack-modules/README.md

 All code is GPL3 or later unless otherwise specified.

+All art assets are copyright Mathieu Dombrock.
+No 3rd party artwork has been used.

 ### Font

 Internal svg font is `Bitstream Vera Sans Mono` (OFL)